Last updated on October 23rd, 2024

 Final Thoughts

+Rejection and no contact can be extremely difficult for a narcissist to handle.
 They may initially lash out in anger and disbelief, trying to manipulate you back into their lives.

-However, once they realise that your mind is made up and that it’s not possible to change your decision, they may resort to more subtle tactics like guilt-tripping or spreading lies about you.
+However, once they realise that your mind is made up and that it’s not possible to change your decision, they will resort to more subtle tactics like guilt-tripping or spreading lies about you.
+If this happens, remember that these are only attempts at controlling you and keeping power over you, so don’t give in!

 No matter how hard it is, going no contact with a narcissist and refusing to have anything to do with them is ultimately the best thing for your own wellbeing.